Supreme Court rules states can require online retailers to collect sales tax

 Some big retailers that sell online already charge sales taxes.
 WalMart, for example, has stores in all 50 states, so it is required to do so under the physical presence rule.

-South Dakota concluded in 2016 that the explosion in online sales changed the market dramatically.
-So it passed a law requiring all but the smallest retailers, including Internet companies, to collect taxes on the sales they make in the state, even if they had no physical presence there.
+South Dakota concluded in 2016 that the explosion in online sales changed the market drastically.
+So it passed a law requiring all but the smallest retailers, including internet companies, to collect taxes on the sales they make in the state, even if they had no physical presence there.

 Internet companies opposed to the South Dakota law appealed.
 They said local tax laws vary widely across the nation and calculating sales taxes for 10,000 local taxing jurisdictions remains a daunting task.